kjwardy/go-url/README.md

 # Getting Started

 The recommended way to test and deploy is using Docker.
-You will need to run both the go-url app, and the Postgres DB.
+You will need to run both the `go-url` app, and the Postgres database.

 **Start Postgres**